 - 8. Is emancipation permanent?

-In Nevada, a minor may petition the court for a decree of emancipation if he or she is:
+In Nevada, a minor may petition the court for a decree of emancipation if they are:

 - At least 16 years of age;

-- Either married or living apart from his or her parents or legal guardian; and
+- Either married or living apart from their parents or legal guardian; and

-- A resident of the county in which he or she is petitioning.6
+- A resident of the county in which they are petitioning.6

-The first step if for the minor to file a petition for emancipation in juvenile court.
-The proper court is the one in the county where the minor resides.7sup>
+The first step is for the minor to file a petition for emancipation in juvenile court.
+The proper court is the one in the county where the minor resides.

-The court will then hold a hearing to determine whether to grant the petition.
+The court will then hold a hearing to determine whether to grant the petition.7

 A minor seeking emancipation must serve notice to the following people: